-If you were wondering where you might find a light-hearted conversation on professional development and career related matters in fundraising then you've come to the right place.
+If you were wondering where you might find a light-hearted conversation on professional development and career related matters in the charity sector then you've come to the right place.

-Rather than invest in a sports car and bad shoes, your presenters opted to document their mid-life crisis with a podcast on the charity sector.
-Recorded in pubs around London and offered with a no-edit guarantee, the do more good podcast delves in to middle management, current affairs and first-world problems over a pint or two.
+Rather than invest in a sports car and bad shoes, your presenters opted to document their mid-life crisis with a podcast.
+Recorded in pubs around London and beyond, the do more good podcast delves in to middle management, current affairs and first-world problems over a pint or two.

 "hopefully none of our listeners are asleep after that monologue."